Language deprivation experiments: In history

 An experiment allegedly carried out by Holy Roman Emperor Frederick II in the 13th century saw young infants raised without human interaction in an attempt to determine if there was a natural language that they might demonstrate once their voices matured.
 It is claimed he was seeking to discover what language would have been imparted into Adam and Eve by God.
-The experiments were recorded by the monk Salimbene di Adam in his Chronicles, who was generally extremely negative about Fredrick II (portraying his calamities as parallel to the Biblical plagues in The Twelve Calamities of Emperor Frederick II) and wrote that Frederick encouraged "foster-mothers and nurses to suckle and bathe and wash the children, but in no ways to prattle or speak with them; for he would have learnt whether they would speak the Hebrew language (which he took to have been the first), or Greek, or Latin, or Arabic, or perchance the tongue of their parents of whom they had been born.
+The experiments were recorded by the monk Salimbene di Adam in his Chronicles, who was generally extremely negative about Frederick II (portraying his calamities as parallel to the Biblical plagues in The Twelve Calamities of Emperor Frederick II) and wrote that Frederick encouraged "foster-mothers and nurses to suckle and bathe and wash the children, but in no ways to prattle or speak with them; for he would have learnt whether they would speak the Hebrew language (which he took to have been the first), or Greek, or Latin, or Arabic, or perchance the tongue of their parents of whom they had been born.
 But he laboured in vain, for the children could not live without clappings of the hands, and gestures, and gladness of countenance, and blandishments."

 A few centuries after Frederick II's alleged experiment, James IV of Scotland was said to have sent two children to be raised by a mute woman isolated on the island of Inchkeith, to determine if language was learned or innate.
 The children were reported to have spoken good Hebrew, but historians were sceptical of these claims soon after they were made.

 Mughal emperor Akbar was later said to have children raised by mute wetnurses.
 Akbar held that speech arose from hearing; thus children raised without hearing human speech would become mute.

+The building became known as the "dumb house."
+When Akbar visited the place in 1582, four years after the children were first interred, he heard "no cry... nor any speech... no talisman of speech, and nothing came out except the noise of the dumb."

 Some authors have doubted whether or how exactly the experiments of Psamtik I and James IV actually took place; and probably the same goes for that of Frederick II.
 Akbar's study is most likely authentic, but offers an ambiguous outcome.

+Most examples of language deprivation "experiments" were case studies where human children raised in deprivation were studied after the fact rather than chosen beforehand in a designed experiment.